theEricDevelops/oc_download_updater/README.md

 # How to contact me:

-If, for some reason, you want to get in touch with me outside of github, feel free to email me via [eric@trafficlight.me](mailto:eric@trafficlight.me).
+If, for some reason, you want to get in touch with me outside of github, feel free to email me via [eric@ericbaker.me](mailto:eric@ericbaker.me).

 ##Social Media!